alissonperes/mv_bookstore/README.md

-# Building a simple calculator APP with React
+# Building a simple Bookstore APP with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).